Startup-Nights/website/content/pages/pitching.md

       content:
         - At Startup Nights 2024 there will again be two pitching sessions.
         - >-
           This year, the Swiss finals of Startup World Cup take place as part of the Startup Nights on 1st November 2024.
+        - >-
-The finalists will get the chance to pitch at the world finals in 2025 in Silicon Valley.
+          The winner of the seed pitching competition will get the chance to pitch at the world finals in 2025 in Silicon Valley.
 At the world finals the Startups have the chance to win a $ 1 million investment from Pegasus Tech Ventures.
         - >-
           This year, there is also a public voting.
 In each round, the public can nominate one startup that will have a chance on stage next to the